 Located in Discovery Bay, this waterside restaurant is gorgeous way to spend a morning breakfast with your family.
 Sit outside and enjoy a breakfast burger, Turkish toast, or Zaks’ take on classic egg dishes while the kids dig into their own kid-sized big breakfast plate, pancakes or eggs.
 With plenty of outdoor space for kids and stunning waterside views this is a breakfast joint worth making a trip to.

-Editor’s Note: This post was originally published in September 2017 and most recently updated by Danielle Roberts in May 2020.
+Editor’s Note: This post was originally published in September 2017, updated May 2020 by Danielle Roberts, and most recently updated in June 2022 by Fashila Kanakka.